dguardia/MSSQL-IS631-2019/README.md

 Now the MS SQL server is up and running

+### Optional

 **For MAC Users: you can use terminal for mssql
 ```bash
 $ npm install -g sql-cli
 ```
 if doesn't work use `sudo`

+### Step 4
-To manage the database we will be using Azure Data Studio
+To manage the database we will be using Azure Data Studio (Mac OX)

 Use brew to do that

 ```bash
 $ brew cask install azure-data-studio
 ```
+### Step 5
+Connect
+Open the program it should be inside the application folder or Cmd + space then the name "Azure Data Studio"

+server: localhost
+user: sa
+password: Test@123 (same as line 12 docker-compose.yml)

+### Done

-I hope this will help you to use it in class.
+I hope this will help to use it in class.

 cheers!